 No one should feel pressured to have sex in order to keep one's boyfriend or girlfriend happy.
 In a healthy relationship, partners respect each other's decisions, even when they want something else or disagree.

-Respectful boundaries and open communication mean that if something makes you feel uncomfortable, you can say no at any time.
-No matter how long you've been with someone, or even if you've done something before, you have the right to say no at any time for any reason.
+Respectful boundaries mean that if something makes you feel uncomfortable, you can say no at any time.
+No matter how long you've been with someone, or even if you've done something before, you have the right to say no at anytime for any reason.

-If your partner repeatedly pressures you – verbally, emotionally or physically – to have sex, it can be a sign of an unhealthy relationship.
+If your partner repeatedly pressures you – verbally, emotionally or physically – to have sex or won't take no for an answer, it can be a sign of an unhealthy relationship.
 You deserve better.
-Connect with an advocate if you need support or have questions.